 B3.
-Is the patie B3.
-Is the patient/resident taking any of the following types of medications?
+Is the patie apply. nt/resident taking any of the following types of medications?
 Check all that

-apply
+Check all that apply

 None of the below [SKIP TO B10]

 Anti-coagulants

 Anti-platelets

 Anti-diabetics [for example, insulin]

 Opioids

 Anti-psychotics

 Anti-microbials

 Other medications listed in the Beers Criteria for patients 65 years of age or older

 ient's medication list or lists include an indication for each high-risk

-ntified in question B3?
+medication ide ntified in question B3?

 Enter Code 0.
 No

 1. Yes

 B5.
 Did the patient have any medication discrepancies involving any of the high-risk medications identified in question B3?

 Enter Code 0.
 No

 1. Yes

-8. Missing information sources or lack of documentation
+Missing information sources or lack of documentation